CoWsysNoot/virtualWiFiinterface/README.md

 ## Script Operation

 1. The script checks if it is being run with root privileges.
 If not, it exits.
-2. It identifies the available Wi-Fi interfaces using `iwconfig`.
+2. It identifies the available WiFi interfaces using `iwconfig`.
-3. It displays a list of available Wi-Fi interfaces and prompts the user to select one.
+3. It displays a list of available WiFi interfaces and prompts the user to select one.
-4. The script provides an option to remove all existing virtual Wi-Fi interfaces before proceeding.
+4. The script provides an option to remove all existing virtual WiFi interfaces before proceeding.
 5. It uses `airmon-ng` to check for conflicting processes (like `NetworkManager` and `wpa_supplicant`) and terminates them.
 6. It sets the selected physical Wi-Fi interface to monitor mode using `airmon-ng`.
 7. It creates a virtual Wi-Fi interface using `iw`.